Enter the total of other allowable adjustments as described below. Include an explanation for each adjustment.

 f.
 Claim of Right Deduction

-Example of Claim of Right Deduction: A taxpayer reported $7,000 in unemployment benefits on the 2017 Iowa return.
-In early 2020 the taxpayer was notified that $4,000 of the unemployment benefits had to be repaid.
-The benefits were repaid by the end of 2020 .
-The taxpayer may claim a $4,000 income adjustment on line 24 of the 2020 Iowa return.
+Example 1: A taxpayer reported $7,000 in unemployment benefits on the 2020 Iowa return.
+The taxpayer’s 2020 AGI exceeded $150,000 without including the unemployment income.
+The taxpayer did not qualify for the unemployment exclusion.
+In early 2021 the taxpayer was notified that $4,000 of the unemployment benefits had to be repaid.
+The benefits were repaid by the end of 2021.
+The taxpayer may claim a $4,000 income adjustment on line 24 of the 2021 Iowa return.

 g.
 College Savings Iowa or Iowa Advisor 529 Education Savings Plans